ryanmio/AI-Ethics-and-Policy/README.md

 ---

 # Contributing
-I welcome contributions to this policy.
+Contributions to this policy are welcome.
 If you have suggestions for improvements or additions, please follow these steps:

 1. Fork this repository.
 2. Create a new branch in your forked repository.